The Best Pinot Noir Food Pairings to Transform Your Table

 7 Best Meat Pinot Noir Pairings

-The versatility of pinot noir and its variations make it a suitable partner for meats of all kinds.
+The versatility of pinot noir, and the variations of this type of wine, make it a suitable partner for meats of all kinds.
 Plan pinot noir pairing for poultry in terms of color; lighter selections such as roasted chicken and turkey play well with a white pinot noir, while darker selections like duck and other fowl call for a medium-bodied red.

 - Filet mignon